liuact1986/MvvmLib/documentation/DI.md

 { }
 ```

-Its possible to register services (interfaces + implemenation) discovered as singletons:
+Its possible to register services (interfaces + implementation) discovered as singletons:

 ```cs
 injector.LifetimeOnDiscovery = LifetimeOnDiscovery.SingletonOnlyForServices;